 Below are two regularization options for registering defibrillator in Brazil.

 The first stage of regularization to register defibrillator in Brazil is to establish a physical location in Brazil following all the conditions imposed by VISA and Anvisa.

-We also offer Holder services where there is no need to establish a physical location in Brazil.
+We also offer Holder Service where there is no need to establish a physical location in Brazil.
 Choosing this option, Stone Okamont through BRB (Brazilian Registration Holder) hosts its products, requiring only their registration, minimizing time and costs.
-Learn more: Holder services.

 Don't let the bureaucracy steal your peace!
 Hire Stone Okamont and count on us to help you register defibrillator in Brazil.